List of Monica and Friends characters: Junior

-Junior (Dudu) is the younger cousin of Maggy.
+Junior (Dudu, Carlos Eduardo de Lima Guimarães) is the younger cousin of Maggy.
 A spoiled, troublemaker and a selfish 5-year-old boy who loves to tease the boys of the neighborhood, mainly Jimmy Five.
 He tends to be the opposite of Maggy, while his cousin is a glutton and has a voracious appetite Junior hates eating all kinds of food.
 He proves to be very intelligent for his age.

 Nimbus

-Nimbus is Nick Nope's brother and the magician of the gang.
+Mauro Takeda Hiromashi Fagundes is Nick Nope's brother and the magician of the gang.
 Like Marina and Nick Nope, he was also based on one of Mauricio's sons (Mauro Takeda e Sousa), Originally when was introduced in 1994, he was very interested in meteorology, being afraid of thunders and storms, having these characteristics based on the real Mauricio's son who was also interested in climatology in the childhood.
 He also appeared as Smudge's friend for sharing fear of rain clouds, but not water.
 However some years later Mauricio decided to change his characteristic later when the real Mauro Souza stopped to have interest by meteorology, at first becoming a boy beloved by the girls, but later as a magician in 1999.

 Nick Nope

-Nick Nope (Do Contra) is a boy that as his Portuguese name implies ("do contra" can be translated as "against", "contrary"), he likes to avoid the mainstream and do everything in reverse to the normal way.
+Nick Nope (Do Contra Mauricio Hiromashi Fagundes Takeda Filho) is a boy that as his Portuguese name implies ("do contra" can be translated as "against", "contrary"), he likes to avoid the mainstream and do everything in reverse to the normal way.
 His running gag is liking for strange foods, like salty ice creams or rice with chunks of watermelon.
 He is Nimbus' brother.
 Like Marina, he is based on one of Mauricio's children (Mauricio Takeda e Souza).

 Marina

-Marina, first introduced in 1994, she was based on one of Mauricio's daughters, Marina Takeda e Sousa.
+Marina Sousa, first introduced in 1994, she was based on one of Mauricio's daughters, Marina Takeda e Sousa.
 Both Marinas love painting and drawing.
 Sometimes she has a giant magic pencil capable of giving life to any drawing she does, as well as redesign objects and sometimes characters, also possessing an eraser capable of erasing anything.
 Marina caught Franklin's eye, and became the subject of his unrequited affection (although she does date him in the spinoff series Monica Teen).

 Cindy Frou-frou

-Cindy Frou-frou (Carminha Frufru) is an arrogant rich girl and Monica's main rival.
+Cindy Frou-frou (Carminha Frufru Carmem Frufru Andrade) is an arrogant rich girl and Monica's main rival.
 Among boys, she is considered the most popular girl in the neighborhood, and often the target of jealousy from other girls.
 She often hangs out with Denise to try to humiliate Monica and her friends.
 Similar to what happens to her also occurs to Fabio, the most popular boy among the girls.